JasonWang258/kblog/content/blog/follow-the-footsteps.md

 "No, I want a clone".
 "I can give you the cookie🍪 machine".
 Said the person🧔.

- " I don't want the cookie machine, I want the clone🕺machine".
+ "I don't want the cookie machine, I want the clone🕺machine".
 Said the child.

 So the person🧔said "It is my first creation"!